andycasey/ads/docs/tutorials/libraries.md

 - `public`: A boolean indicating whether the library is publicly accessible.
 - `owner`: The ADS username that owns this library.
 (See [transfer ownership of a library](#transfer-ownership-of-a-library))

-You can access all of these fields as attributes of the :class:`ads.Library` class.
+You can access all of these fields as attributes of the {class}`ads.Library` class.
 For example:

 ```python
 # Retrieve any single library.